The Royal Jelly

 - If you decide to use summoning magic, you can't do better than Dragon's Call.
 Interspersing this with other high-level summons can create a wall of units capable of matching TRJ's allies.
 You'll need to plan ahead, of course: 18 or 19 Summonings skill, high intelligence, a ring of wizardry, and Recall are the bare minimum, with a method of channeling or spare potions of magic being highly recommended.

 - Worshipers of Trog can also benefit from summons; a small pack of berserk iron trolls or stone giants should survive long enough to deal tremendous damage to TRJ before being dissolved.

 - Attack TRJ 1-2 times so it spawns jellies/oozes, read a scroll of immolation, then kill any of the spawns to set off a chain reaction.
 This strategy risks self-immolation, so ensure that you can kill one of the spawns at a distance immediately after reading the scroll (orb of destruction or a cloud spell work well).
 Being hasted helps, giving TRJ less time to respond to your appearance and move out of explosion range.
 Having rF+++ or a potion of resistance is useful as a failsafe in case you get caught in the blast.

 - TRJ can be polymorphed if your Evocations is fairly high and you reduce its MR with a scroll of vulnerability or two, but this is generally inadvisable.
 Succeeding will immediately create a very large number of jellies, and due to TRJ's high HD, whatever it turns into will also be dangerous; expect titans, high-end dragons, or shrikes.
-If you do polymorph TRJ, it won't spit out extra jellies every time it's hit, and killing it will still unlock the rune vaults; after dealing with an army of jellies, taking a polymorphed TRJ down will be fairly simple by comparison.
+If you do manage to polymorph TRJ, it will no longer spit out extra jellies every time it's hit and killing it will still unlock the rune vaults; after dealing with the army of jellies, taking a polymorphed TRJ down will be fairly simple by comparison.

 How To Escape It